 Just to confirm that the application is NOT going to next weeks Planning Committee.
 The Committee visit to the site, planned for Monday 2 March, will NOT now go ahead either.
 Everything has been postponed.

-Although we have been unable to elicit a response from the Planning Officer today, we understand that the reason for the postponement is to allow more time for the applicant to work on further amendments to the application, including a further ecology survey – which cannot be carried out until May.
+The Planning Officer informed us that the reason for the postponement is to allow more time for the applicant to work on further amendments to the application, including a further ecology survey – which cannot be carried out until May.

 We envisage this will set back consideration until June or July and, depending upon the significance of the amendments, it may require a further consultation period beyond that.

 We will keep you posted as more information comes to light.
 Meanwhile please inform your family, friends and neighbours and ask them NOT to attend the Planning Committee meeting next Wednesday.

 IT’s NOT GOING to 4 March Planning Committee

 We checked the Flintshire Planning Committee website today and discovered that the Coppy Farm application was NOT on the agenda for next weeks meeting.